Rongtingting/stCNASim/README.rst

 XClone_ to demonstrate its robustness to detect allele-specific CNAs.

-scCNASimulator implements a naive strategy for CNA simulation, which multiplies the UMI/read counts directly by copy number fold to generate the new counts of CNA features, whereas this new simulator models the counts with certain probability distribution and encodes the CN fold in the updated distribution parameters before generating new simulated counts.
+scCNASimulator implements a naive strategy for CNA simulation, which multiplies the UMI/read counts directly by copy ratio to generate the new counts of CNA features, whereas this new simulator models the counts with certain probability distribution and encodes the copy ratio in the updated distribution parameters before generating new simulated counts.